dylan-lang/binary-data/documentation/source/index.rst

 manipulation of binary data, or structured byte sequences, as they appear in everyday software such as networking tools or graphics file manipulation.
-The binary data domain specific language uses the metaprogramming features of Dylan to a large extend.
+The binary data domain specific language uses the metaprogramming features of Dylan to a large extent.

 The design goals are manifold: concise expressive syntax, efficient conversion between byte vectors and high level objects (in both